PatMurrayDEV/ShipShit/README.md

 git commit -m "i really 🚀💩 on this one"
 ```

+## Development

+To develop, install the dependency packages through pip:

+`pip install -r requirements.txt`

+Then run main.py

+To add new dependencies, just update the requirements.txt using

+`pip freeze > requirements.txt`

+Note: this is obviously oversimplified.
+Be prudent when adding new dependencies.

 #### Alternatives?
 Don't support emoji?
 You can use the phrase `shipshit` (case insensitive) as an alternative.